Javier Pastore: Qatar SC

 On 11 January 2023, Qatar Stars League club Qatar SC announced the signing of free agent Pastore.

+On 2 November 2024, Pastore announced that he would retire from professional football before June 2025.

+On 10 September 2025, in an interview with a media, Pastore said he had retired and he is preparing to be a sporting director.

 International career

-Following a string of good performances in his first season in Serie A, Argentina head coach Diego Maradona called up Pastore for an unofficial friendly match against the Catalonia "national" team on 22 December 2009.
-Pastore made his debut as a second-half substitute, scoring a goal in the process.
-Since the match was not a FIFA-recognized representative game, however, Pastore did not receive a cap.

-Pastore was subsequently called up by Maradona again for a friendly game against Germany, but did not make an appearance.
-His official debut was against Canada on 25 May 2010, and he was subsequently included by Maradona in Argentina's 23-man squad for the 2010 FIFA World Cup.
-On 22 June, he made his FIFA World Cup debut when he came on the pitch in the 77th minute against Greece, replacing Sergio Agüero.
-Argentina won the match 2–0.
-On 27 June, he was again substituted on against Mexico in the 87th minute, this time replacing Maxi Rodríguez.
-Argentina won the match 3–1.
+On 25 May 2010, Pastore was included by Maradona in Argentina's 23-man squad for the 2010 FIFA World Cup.
+He debuted on 22 June by coming on the pitch in the 77th minute against Greece, replacing Sergio Agüero, ending in a 2–0 victory.
+Against Mexico on 27 June, Pastore replaced Maxi Rodríguez in the 87th minute.
 Pastore was included by manager Sergio Batista in Argentina's 23-man squad for the 2011 Copa América on home soil.
 Argentina were eliminated by eventual champions Uruguay on penalties in the quarter-finals.

-Pastore scored his first senior international goal on 31 March 2015, in a 2–1 friendly win over Ecuador, at the MetLife Stadium, in New Jersey.
+On 31 March 2015, Pastore scored his first senior international goal in a 2–1 friendly victory against Ecuador at the MetLife Stadium, New Jersey.
 Later that year, Pastore was selected by coach Gerardo Martino for the 2015 Copa América, and started in the team's opening fixture against Paraguay in La Serena.
 At the semi-final stage, Pastore scored the team's second goal and assisted Ángel Di María for the third as Argentina defeated Paraguay 6–1 to reach the tournament final.
 In the final against hosts Chile on 4 July, Pastore came off for Éver Banega in the 81st minute; following a 0–0 draw after extra-time, Chile claimed the title with a 4–1 penalty shoot-out victory.

 In 2016, Pastore was included in Argentina's 23-man squad for the Copa América Centenario.
 Argentina went on to reach the final, only to lose out on penalties to Chile once again.